-The event, hosted by the 2019 BBC Somerset poet in residence for National Poetry Day, Liv Torc, is fun, funny, tender and tremendous; with tips for successfully navigating the human condition in all its luminous, ludicrous and lunatic dimensions.
+The Rainbow Fish Speak Easy is a much beloved spoken word poetry night for Yeovil, with open mic slots available for anyone with an original poem to share.
+The event, hosted by BBC Somerset poet Liv Torc, is fun, funny, tender and tremendous; with tips for successfully navigating the human condition in all its luminous, ludicrous and lunatic dimensions.

-The show comes out of the Take Art's 'performance poetry on prescription Word/Play project, which helps adults with mental health challenges find new ways to talk about their lives.
-Along with an open mic and a short performance from the Somerset Word/Play group, each Rainbow Fish Speak Easy features an exciting poetry headliner.
+The show comes out of Take Art's 'performance poetry on prescription' Word/Play project, which helps adults with mental health or learning challenges find new ways to talk about their lives.
+Along with an open mic and a short performance from the latest Word/Play group, each Rainbow Fish Speak Easy features an exciting poetry headliner.

 Email firstname.lastname@example.org for an open mic slot or take your chances and just turn up.